nusrobomaster/Dart-FYP/docs/Z Projectile - Mechanical Design.md

 Media 01: Video of Tridet Split-Up (New Segmented Design)
 </p>

 Prototype 6, "Trident," marks our critical pivot.
-Based on competitor data and the failures of P1-P5, we abandoned the flawed canard concept and adopted the correct philosophy: rear-fin active control.
+Based on competitor data and the failures of P1-P5, we **abandoned the flawed canard concept** and adopted the correct philosophy: **rear-fin active control.**

-This prototype was the first to integrate the full electronics payload and featured an innovative modular "cassette" design for fast serviceability.
+This prototype was the **first to integrate the full electronics payload** and featured an **innovative modular "cassette" design for fast serviceability**.
 However, this "proof-of-concept" was a mechanical failure.

 The long tie-rod linkages (from mid-body servos) created severe control slop and aerodynamic flutter.
 Furthermore, large servo cutouts and a "zip-tie" assembly method made the airframe fatally fragile and flexible.
 "Trident" was a success in one way: it proved our philosophy was right, but our execution was wrong.
 It taught us the final, critical lesson: the control system must be direct-drive and the airframe must be structurally rigid.